 12.6 Under the Act, only the person to whom or for whose benefit an award of assistance has been made can apply for a variation of their award.
 However, the Tribunal has very broad discretion and can vary awards 'in any manner that the Tribunal thinks fit'.
-VOCAT may vary the terms of an award or increase or decrease the amount of an award.
+5 VOCAT may vary the terms of an award or increase or decrease the amount of an award.6 lbid.
+Although the Tribunal is still bound by the provisions of the Act relating to the payment of and amounts of assistance: s 60 (4).

 Ibid s 59(1)(a)-(e).
-3 Victims of Crime A